 Once you’ve written it all down, you can identify where you can save time by turning your process into an automated workflow in HoneyBook.

-Identify where you can save time by turning your process into an automated workflow in HoneyBook.
+Identify where you can save time by using HoneyBook’s client workflow automation software.

 Continuing with our previous example, let’s say your process to respond to a new inquiry is to email them back with a brochure.
 With HoneyBook workflows, you can set it up so that an email with your brochure is automatically sent out for you.
 You can even include questions in your brochure to learn more about the opportunity (all without having to talk to your inquiry).
 Learn more in the video below.